VladislavSaliuk/university-cms/README.md

 - **Session Scheduling**: Ensure schedules are created without overlapping time slots
 - **User Management**: Ban/Unban users or change their roles with admin credentials
 - **Personal portfolio**: pages, where you can find my contacts and CV
-- **CRUD for classrooms**: creating, updating, deleting and retreaving classrooms with stuff credentials
-- **CRUD for groups**: creating, updating, deleting and retreaving groups with stuff credentials
-- **CRUD for courses**: creating, updating, deleting and retreaving courses with stuff credentials

 ---